mlcommons/dynabench/new_builder_evaluation/readme.md

     - AmazonS3FullAccess
     - AmazonSQSFullAccess

-6. click next 2 times and then click on create group
+6. Click next 2 times and then click on create group.

 7. Click on *Download .csv*, open the file and look for the variables Access key ID and Secret access key.
 Copy and paste in a secure place these variables from the screen where you are.

     ![credentials](img/credentials.png)

 ### Creating S3 bucket <a name="bucket"></a>

-__Note__: The cost for this service depends on the size of the files that you upload but creating it is free
+__Note__: The cost for this service depends on the size of the files that you upload but creating it is free.

-Create an S3 bucket that contains the following structure
+Create an S3 bucket that contains the following structure.

 ``` none
 bucket_name (your bucket name)